 Along with medicinal treatment, a detailed description of a healthy daily regimen like waking up early, drinking water on an empty stomach, bowel movements, cleaning the teeth; body massage,yoga, pranayam, selection of clothes and importance of wearing ornaments all are described in Ayurveda.
 Similarly, the detailed description of night regimen including sleeping early, diet, time of dinner and conduct are also given in Ayurveda.
 Ayurveda also elaborates behavior, diet, lifestyle and clothing during different seasons.
 Adapting seasonal regimen helps to keep the health better and prevent disease.
 To achieve complete healthy and happy life, Ayurveda also emphasize religious and moral duties, the moderate pursuit of wealth, avoiding unnecessary desire and striving for liberation.

-Ayurveda not only includes ways of life, good conduct, moral values and behavior, but also gives precautions for breaking the code of conduct, attitude and behavior.
+Ayurveda not only includes ways of life, good conduct, moral values, and behaviour, but also gives precautions for breaking the code of conduct, attitude and behaviour.
 Concept like socialism, nationalism, spiritualism and globalism makes Ayurveda a comprehensive science.
 Ayurveda guides a person to lead a disciplined and bountiful life with prescribed activities like prevention from immoral conduct.
 Ayurveda also covers the general behaviour in the life, whom to befriend, whom to avoid, how to speak and how much to speak, and how to lead a natural life.
-Ayurveda teaches us to lead a life free of ego, helps the people in their suffering and sharing joy and sorrow with others.
+Ayurveda teaches us to lead a life free of ego, helps the people in their suffering, and sharing joy and sorrow with others.
 Thus, Ayurveda is a way of life, and a complete science and philosophy.

 New texts were continually being composed, new paradigms were explored, and influences from many other areas of Indian discourse were introduced into Ayurveda.
 Indeed, the practice of Ayurveda has been criticized unjustly by certain historians and members of competing medical systems for its rigorous adherence to antiquated prescriptions and paradigms.
 These critics are not aware of the vitality in the history of Ayurveda, largely because nearly all the textually of ancient Ayurveda scriptures remains unknown and unstudied by the larger public.